gesture-based-ui-development/voice-controlled-millionaire/README.md

+# Presentation
+A presentation style document can be found [here]([Presentation](https://prezi.com/p/_xs2mrmbsdxa/whowantstobeamillionaire/)), going into a bit more detail on the actual design philosophy and approach taken to development.

 # Research
 ### Games of this type
 To get a further undertanding of how this technology could be incorporated into a game we conducted research to see how other developers incorporated speech into games. [itch.io](https;// insert link here) published a list of the top voice controlled games available on the windows platform: